m00g3n/cluster-inventory/docs/contributor/testing-strategy.md

 3. Ensure tests cover various scenarios, edge cases, and possible failure scenarios.
 We try to verify business relevant logic with at least 65% code coverage.
 4. Test for both positive and negative inputs to validate the expected behavior.
 5. Mock external dependencies and use stubs or fakes to isolate the unit under test.
-6. Run unit tests periodically during development and before each commit to prevent regressions.
+6. Run unit tests periodically during development and before each PR to prevent regressions.
+7. Unit tests have to be executed as fast as possible to minimize roundtrip times.
+Long running tests should be excluded from requently executed test runs and be triggered periodically (e.g. 4 times a day)

 ### Integration Testing
 1. The PO together with the team create an registry of implemented business features and define for each feature a suitable test scenario.